-There are important Netherlands national holidays that are observed across the country, while some holidays in the Netherlands vary across regions.
-For example, there are several regional variations of Dutch carnival celebrated in February and March in Catholic areas.
-For all Dutch citizens, Queen’s Day – or rather King’s Day since 2014 – is arguably the biggest of all Netherlands’ public holidays.
+There are important Dutch national holidays, while some holidays in the Netherlands vary across regions.
+For example, there are several regional variations of Dutch carnival in February and March in Catholic areas.
+However, for all Dutch citizens – and plenty of visiting revelers – King’s Day is arguably the biggest of all Netherlands’ public holidays.

-- Friday, 19 April: Good Friday (Goede Vrijdag) – not an official holiday
+- Friday, 10 April: Good Friday (Goede Vrijdag) – only for government workers – not an official public holiday

 - Saturday, 4 May: National Remembrance Day (Dodenherdenking) – not an official holiday